intkids/sim/README.md

 sim
 ===

-Functions and classes to simplify our PHP.
+A library of some functions and classes to simplify our PHP development.